 To detect white soybean cyst nematode (Heterodera sojae), morphological characterization and DNA sequencing will be carried out.
-For morphological studies, SCN female, male, and juvenile specimen will be prepared.
+For morphological studies, SCN female, male, and juvenile specimens will be prepared.
 Key morphological traits will be measured and described.
 The morphological traits will be used to detect WSCN or confirm that these inbred lines are SCN.
 In addition, the morphological traits can also be used to study the morphological diversity of SCN.
 Specific DNA primers (e.g., D2A, D3B, TW8, and AB28) will be used to amplify DNA with PCR.
-The amplified DNA will be sequenced, and the data will be used to compare the published DNA sequence data of SCN, WSCN and other cyst nematodes, and determine any of the inbred lines is WSCN or confirm they are SCN.
-So far, we have extracted DNA of 175 lines.
+Whole genomes of a total of 177 SCN lines have been sequenced and will be used to compare with known SCN and other cyst nematode genomes for the nematode species identification.
+In addition, the amplified DNA of the specific genome regions with the DNA primers will be sequenced.
+The data will be used to compare with the published DNA sequence data of SCN, WSCN and other cyst nematodes, and determine if any of the inbred lines is WSCN or confirm they are SCN.
+The morphological measurements are under way.